garciadelcastillo/-dashed-lines-for-processing-/README.md

 ![TRIANGLES Shape](https://github.com/garciadelcastillo/-dashed-lines-for-processing-/blob/master/assets/shape_triangles.gif "TRIANGLES Shape")

 ## Contribute
-There is still [a lot to do](https://github.com/garciadelcastillo/-dashed-lines-for-processing-/blob/master/TODO.md), so if you have some time, and are excited about computational geometry, feel free to fork and contribute, [report bugs](https://github.com/garciadelcastillo/-dashed-lines-for-processing-/issues) or [submit feature requests](https://github.com/garciadelcastillo/-dashed-lines-for-processing-/issues).
+There is still [a lot to do](https://github.com/garciadelcastillo/-dashed-lines-for-processing-/blob/master/TODO.md), so if you have some time and are excited about computational geometry, feel free to fork and contribute, [report bugs](https://github.com/garciadelcastillo/-dashed-lines-for-processing-/issues) or [submit feature requests](https://github.com/garciadelcastillo/-dashed-lines-for-processing-/issues).

-Also, if you found this library useful and did something cool with it, send it my way!
+Also, if you found this library useful and did something cool with it, send your creation my way!
 I am always happy to hear about cool projects people are working on.

 ## Acknowledgments
 My deepest gratitude to all the folks at the [Processing Foundation](https://processing.org/) and the great [community](https://processing.org/reference/libraries/) that make this project so special and awesome.